PascalCoinDev/PascalCoin/README.md

 HOW TO COMPILE:

-Version 1.0.8 of Pascal Coin Wallet can be compiled with Delphi and Lazarus and run in Windows or Linux
+Version 1.0.9 of Pascal Coin Wallet can be compiled with Delphi and Lazarus and run in Windows or Linux

 - Included source code available at https://github.com/PascalCoin/PascalCoin
-- Read "COMPILE_INSTRUCTIONS" file with instructions (available at github)
+- Read "COMPILE_INSTRUCTIONS" file with instructions

-To run it needs a OpenSSL library:
+To run:
 - Windows: libeay32.dll - Can be downloaded from https://indy.fulgan.com/SSL/
 - Linux: libcrypto.so.1.0.0 or libcrypto.so.1.1 (Instructions in "COMPILE_INSTRUCTIONS" file)